Considerations for Submitting Requirements

 - If you have graduated from two universities, you must submit all the required documentation for each degree.
 For more information on the academic degree required for admission, please see “About Admission to the CFIA.”

-- On behalf of the CFIA, we urge you to request the necessary documentation from the universities well in advance, as some universities take more than 15 days to provide the documents.
+- On behalf of the CFIA, we urge you to request the documentation from the universities well in advance, as some take more than 15 days to provide the documents.

 If you need someone else to submit the required documents, you must: